OPC

 Morden Village

-Other famous sons include Sidney Smith, born at Morden on 4th March 1837, son of Samuel & Frances Smith, who emigrated to Australia in 1847 with his parents and worked alongside them to found the famous Yalumba vineyards of South Australia.
+Other famous sons include Samuel Smith, born at Morden on 17th July 1812 who, together with his wife Frances and his son Sidney Smith, also born at Morden on 4th March 1837, emigrated to Australia in 1847 and worked to found the famous Yalumba vineyards of the Barossa Valley in South Australia.

 In the past, employment in the parish traditionally relied on agriculture, forestry and estate maintenance, much of this linked to the Charborough Estate which still owns most of the land and at one time owned the majority of the houses.
 Today, most of the parish is designated a Conservation Area and there are a considerable number of listed buildings, ancient monuments and historical features.
 The old public house, The Cock and Bottle, is still central to the life of the community.